colurw/chess_NN_webapp/README.md

 output that is substantially more accurate than any single neural network is capable of producing, analogous to classic wisdom-of-the-crowds quantity estimation findings.

-The decision critera check the legality of the raw average of all predicted moves, before excluding illegal moves or predictions with disappearing/cloned pieces.
-If the average still does not qualify as a legal move, the most confident prediction is chosen, based on an analysis of the probability vectors.
-If no legal predictions are found, all possible legal moves are calculated using Python Chess library, and the tensor with the highest cosine similarity to the ensemble's raw average prediction is selected as the new board state. <br clear="right"/>
+The decision critera check the legality of the raw average of all predictions, if this fails, predictions containing illegal moves are removed.
+If the new average prediction still does not qualify as a legal move, the most confident legal prediction is chosen, based on an analysis of the probability vectors.
+If no legal predictions are found, the legal move with the highest cosine similarity to the ensemble's raw average prediction is selected as the new board state. <br clear="right"/>